sreekanthm37/pega-pipeline/README.md

 # pega-pipeline
-A Continuous Integration/Continuous Delivery pipeline is an automated process to quickly move applications from development through testing to deployment.
+A Continuous Integration/Continuous Delivery pipeline for Pega Platform is an automated process to quickly move applications from development through testing to deployment.

 You can use Jenkins to automate exporting and importing Pega 7 Platform applications.
 Download prpcServiceUtils tool provided by Pega to perform both export and import of Pega RAP files.